 +First, a new discovery: Paper Cape!
 I love the traditional styling and soft pima cotton of their pajamas (seen above, on mini).
 The founder, Alex, was generous enough to send mini a pair and we are smitten.
 (I love the back story, too: “After a decade working for leading retail brands, mother Alex Golden became troubled by the fast fashion disposable clothing trend and the lack of high-quality classic styles for kids that were also super comfortable.
 In search of inspiration, she found a 30-year-old pair of overalls that her husband wore as a child.
 She recognized that this type of heirloom-quality children’s clothing in classic styles are missing from today’s market.
 So she set out to create Paper Cape, offering the softest, highest-quality fabrics in timeless designs that meet the needs of active kids and modern parents.”
 Yes!!!)
 I will be ordering more, including this navy footie for micro.
 Note: size up!
 Mini currently wears a size 3T and they fit perfectly.

 +Roller Rabbit.
 I love the prints.
 They are spend-y for children’s pajamas but they are a super soft cotton and among the cutest I’ve seen.
-I especially love mini’s pair of love bug print jammies — so much so that I bought a coordinating pair for myself.
+I especially love mini’s pair of love bug print jammies — such a precious pattern!
 I find I often need to size up in these — mini is currently wearing a size 4, though she’s just turned 2.
+(Note: I love that I can also coordinate with my kids!)

 +Petite Plume.
 Any time mini wears hers, we go crazy over them.
 There is something beyond adorable about a child in proper pajamas.
 For Easter, I gave her her very first nightgown and a matching eye mask.
 To die for!